FlowFuse/flowfuse/docs/contribute/db-migrations.md

 # Database Migrations

-It is important that any changes made to the database models include migrations that can modify the database state from one state to another.
+Any changes made to the database models must include migrations that can modify the database state from one state to another.

 Whilst we use Sequelize as our ORM layer, we do not use the migration tooling